 Every hard fork leading to the creation of two blockchains leads to the existence of two separate coins.
 Members of the community and investors who hold some of the old coins are automatically gifted the new coin created out of the old coins.

-More so, smart investors don’t just make money off the airdrop of new coins resulting from a fork.
+More so, savvy investors don’t just make money off the airdrop of new coins resulting from a fork.

-Usually, when a fork is announced, people rush to buy the cryptocurrency involved so that they can receive the extra coins and possibly double their crypto wealth.
+Usually, when a fork is announced, people rush to buy the cryptocurrency involved to receive the extra coins and possibly double their crypto wealth.

-As a result of this sudden demand for the cryptocurrency, the prices usually goes north.
-Take Steem for an example that went up by more than 200% in about 24 hours after the news of the proposed fork was released.
+As a result of this sudden demand for cryptocurrency, the prices usually go north.
+Take Steem for an example, which went up by more than 200% in about 24 hours after the news of the proposed fork was released.

-You can leverage this information to buy in early and sell your holdings immediately the fork happens.
+You can leverage this information to buy in early and sell your holdings immediately after the fork.
 This is because once the fork is done and everyone gets the new and free cryptocurrency, the price of the original coin almost always falls drastically due to people cashing out.

-Therefore, you can end up with the extra new coin and a good profit from the sale of the old coin –that is assuming you get the timing right.
-You can only get the timing right if you get the right information at the right time.
+Therefore, you can end up with the extra new coin and a good profit from selling the old coin –assuming you get the timing right.
+You can only get the timing right if you get the correct information at the right time.